dstucrypt/agent/README.md

 When CA list is supplied it's also possible to verify signer certificate validity through OCSP.
 OCSP cmdline argument could be either unspecified `--ocsp`, `--ocsp strict` or `--ocsp lax`.
 In strict mode, all OCSP failures, even transient ones, would result in unwrap error.
 Argument specified without value defaults to `srict`.
 In lax mode network errors (including mailformed and tampered responses) would be reported but would not result in unwrap error.

+Specifying `--ocsp` when signing would add full OCSP responses to the message (cades X-long).

 ## Agent mode

 Signer can operate as out-of-process agent.
 One process would load key storage and listen to local socket,